Injury Attorneys Helping Victims Reach Settlements throughout Kentucky

 Liens are becoming more common, especially with the growing cost of medical expenses.
 Healthcare providers may file liens to secure compensation, especially for outstanding balances.
 An attorney could negotiate with healthcare providers for a lower settlement value and help preserve a plaintiff’s compensation.

 If you were injured in an accident, contact Gladstein Law Firm, PLLC for a consultation.
 We are here to advocate for your right to compensation.
-Schedule an appointment with our attorneys by calling 800-991-0474 or requesting more information online.
+Schedule an appointment with our attorneys by calling us today or requesting more information online.